-Susanna McQuarrie completed her doctoral training in the clinical psychology PhD program at GSU and her pre-doctoral internship at the University of California at Davis Child and Adolescent Abuse Resource and Evaluation Center.
-She completed a post-doctoral fellowship at the Center for Anxiety and Behavioral Change in Rockville, Maryland in 2020 and now works there as a staff psychologist.
+Dr. Susanna McQuarrie completed her doctoral training in the clinical psychology PhD program at GSU and her pre-doctoral internship at the University of California at Davis Child and Adolescent Abuse Resource and Evaluation Center.
+She completed a post-doctoral fellowship at the Center for Anxiety and Behavioral Change in Rockville, Maryland in 2020, worked there as a staff psychologist until 2021, and then started her own practice.
 Susanna is originally from Charlotte, North Carolina and graduated from Vanderbilt University in 2011 with a Bachelor of Science in Cognitive Studies.
 After graduation, she worked for two years as a research assistant in a Cognitive Neuroscience Lab at Harvard University.
 Her research interests focus on adaptive caregiver-child interactions that are associated with lower rates of anxiety and PTSD.

 Elizabeth Schroth (Liz) is a Licensed Clinical Professional Counselor (LCPC), a Nationally Board Certified Coach (BCC) and a trained Neurotherapy practitioner.
 Liz earned her Master’s degree in Clinical Psychology from Georgia State University, where she also completed advanced coursework in clinical psychology and clinical neuropsychology.
 In her private practice in Maryland, Transitional Insights, LLC, Liz works with children, young adults, and their families to treat attention difficulties, mood and anxiety disorders, social skills issues, and sleep concerns using a combination of neurofeedback and/or traditional therapy.
 Most recently, Liz is using her integrated approach to therapy – combining tradition therapy, educational coaching, and neurofeedback – to help children overcome the secondary side effects of concussions (i.e., anxiety, depression, attention issues and executive functioning problems).